omarduarte/juniors_should_know/README.md

 =================
 Source Repository: https://github.com/omarduarte/juniors_should_know/

-Any sugestions on the format and structure of this list are more than welcomed.
+Any suggestions on the format and structure of this list are more than welcome.
 To contribute:
    1. Fork this repository
    2. Find awesome links to add to the list (101, advanced, etc...)